 Our work invented a revolutionary technique called ‘preimplantation genetic haplotyping’, which is more reliable, allows us to test for more genetic conditions, and identifies more embryos that are suitable for implantation.
 This technique is being taken up by other clinics in the UK and around the world.

-We have also conducted a trial looking at how body mass index (BMI) impacts on the success of IVF treatment, developed the first simulator used to train doctors in dealing with late-stage (emergency) caesareans, called Desperate Debra, and pioneered a new cervical swab which can help predict premature birth.
+We have also conducted a trial looking at how body mass index (BMI) impacts on the success of IVF treatment and pioneered a new cervical swab which can help predict premature birth.
+Our researchers developed the first simulator, called Desperate Debra, used to train doctors in dealing with late-stage (emergency) caesareans.